-Social media can affect self image, but remember, BDD is an illness and we're not totally sure of it's causes.
+Social media can affect self image, but BDD is an illness and we're not totally sure of it's causes.

-While it is known biological and environemtal factors are involved, there is no evidence social media 'causes' BDD.
+So far there is no scientific evidence to suggest that social media 'causes' BDD.

 FOR MORE INFORMATION AND ADVICE